Dog Tick and Lone Star Tick

 Laboratory Reporting Information

-Tick-borne Diseases of the United States – a Reference Manual for Healthcare Providers (2022)
+Tick-borne Diseases of the United States – a Reference Manual for Healthcare Providers (CDC, 2022)

 Connecticut Tularemia Surveillance

 The Connecticut Department of Public Health (DPH) added Tularemia to the list of state-wide reportable Category 1 diseases in 1999.
 Diseases classified as Category 1 are reportable immediately by phone on the day of recognition or strong suspicion of disease.
-Tularemia is on the reportable list of possible bioterrorism agents.
+Tularemia is on the federal list of Select Agents and Toxins (CDC).
 There have been no reported cases of Tularemia in Connecticut since surveillance began.

 Connecticut Annual Infectious Diseases Statistics